 Subtracting the percentage of Detractors from the percentage of Promoters yields the Net Promoter Score, which as mentioned above can range from a low of -100 (if every customer is a Detractor) to a high of 100 (if every customer is a Promoter).
 Click here to find out: Do I have a good NPS?

-Now, you might use other NPS survey systems (via email, SMS or tablet on location itself), or mystery visits, or you might have your own loyalty program.
-Not to worry.
+Now, if you already use another NPS survey systems (via email, SMS or tablet on location itself), or mystery visits, or you might have your own loyalty program, not to worry.
 Your data can be easily integrated and combined with AreTheyHappy's NPS so that you have more complete data points for your analysis.

 If you have any questions, concerns or suggestions in the meantime, please do not hesitate to reach us via email at [email protected] or by clicking the support chatbox on the lower right side of your screen.
 We appreciate your support and feedback! 🙏💕